 Jordanelle Reservoir is the newest reservoir with recreation facilities completed in 1998.
 Recreation and public use are managed by the Utah Division of Parks and Recreation under an agreement with Reclamation.
 There are two main developed recreation areas: Hailstone and Rock Cliff.
-Hailstone is a large developed campground and day-use area located on the west side of the reservoir.
-Rock Cliff is located on the southeast side of the reservoir and offers a quieter experience with walk-in campgrounds.
+Hailstone is a large, developed campground and day-use area located on the west side of the reservoir.
+Rock Cliff is located on the southeast side of the reservoir and offers a quieter experience with walk-in campgrounds; however, the area will be redeveloped and expanded to accommodate more visitors.
 Ross Creek, more primitive in nature, on the northeast end of the lake features access to the perimeter trail, parking lot with vault toilets, and a nonmotorized boat launch for hand-carried craft such as kayaks and canoes.
+This area, too, will be expanded to accommodate the increasing number of users at this popular reservoir near the most heavily populated region of the State.
+Reclamation, Utah State Parks, and the Jordanelle Special Service District are working through water and wastewater issues currently.
+There has been a request for expanded visitor parking on the former Olsen-Neihart tailings pile and the potential is being explored by Reclamation.

 Strawberry Reservoir was enlarged in 1974 under authority of the CRSPA of 1956 (before the enactment of CUPCA).
 Soldier Creek Dam, completed in 1973, expanded the capacity of Strawberry Reservoir from 283,000 acre-feet to a maximum capacity of 1,106,500 acre-feet and a total surface area of 17,163 acres.
 The original Strawberry Dam, constructed by Reclamation in 1922, was deliberately breached in 1985.
 As part of Reclamation's commitment to provide recreation opportunities, new facilities were built.
 There are four main developed areas: Strawberry Bay, Soldier Creek, Renegade Point, and Aspen Grove.
 Recreation management is under the jurisdiction of the U.S. Forest Service.

 Starvation Reservoir, the first Bonneville Unit facility to be constructed, is a large reservoir on the Strawberry River in the Uintah Basin.
 The reservoir, filled by surplus winter and spring flows from the Duchesne and Strawberry rivers, is large enough for all water sports, and has a state park with a campground.
 Starvation State Park was established in 1972, two years after construction of Starvation Dam.
+In 2019, the park was rededicated in memory of Fred Hayes, who was the director of the Utah Division of Parks and Recreation from 2012 until his death in 2018.
+It is now known as Fred Hayes State Park at Starvation.
+Mr. Hayes began his career with Utah State Parks in 1982 as a seasonal ranger at Starvation.

 Currant Creek Reservoir is a high elevation lake (7,680 feet) with a mixed open and timbered setting.
 Development began in 1977 with construction of Currant Creek Dam.
 Currant Creek Reservoir finished filling in 1982.
 The reservoir shoreline is 85% under the jurisdiction of the U.S. Forest Service while the remaining 15% is private with restricted access.
 Recreation management at Currant Creek is under the jurisdiction of the U.S. Forest Service, Uinta National Forest.